mothership-ec/mothership/README.md

 To set up an environment to develop on this repository

-1. Clone the repo and run update it using Composer
+1. Clone the repo and install the dependencies using Composer
 1. Create a `config/local` directory
 1. Copy **all** config files into this directory.
 Be sure not to commit any of these config files.
 1. Follow instructions from **3.** onwards from the manual install guide above